bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-example.md

 \Delta v_{\text{total}} = \sqrt{v_1^2 + v_{t1}^2 - 2 v_1 v_{t1}\cos\Delta i} + \sqrt{v_2^2 + v_{t2}^2 - 2 v_2 v_{t2}\cos\left(28.6° - \Delta i\right)}
 :::

 We can take the derivative of this equation with respect to $\Delta i$ to find the minimum, but it's usually easier to plot a function to see if anything obvious pops out.
-The plot of this function is shown in {numref}`fig:plane-change-optimize-delta-v`.
+The plot of this function is shown in @fig:plane-change-optimize-delta-v.

 ```{code-cell} ipython3
 :tags: [remove-cell]